Shapiro Time Delay Calculator

 - Impact parameter b in solar radii (R☉)

-The calculator converts these units internally to meters and computes the delay in seconds and microseconds.
+The calculator converts these units internally to meters and computes both the delay in seconds and the same delay expressed in microseconds, which is often the more convenient scale for solar-system timing work.

 The output includes: